meh9/game-of-life/README.md

 1. Print `A`

 Negatives:

 1. need `rows*columns*2` of memory, which limits max size
 1. we test each element so `O(rows*columns)`, also limits max size

 Positives:

 1. it's fast for small sized boards
 1. no hashtable lookups
 1. simple to understand

-### TreeMap simple implementation - actually scratch that, the Python version now uses a normal map/dict for better performance.
+### TreeMap simple implementation - actually scratch that, the Python version now uses a normal map/dict for better performance

 1. Create new TreeMap<int[], Cell>, A.
     1. The key is the int[row,col] of the Cell.
     1. We rely on the ordering of the keys when later iterating to create an "array view" for display.
         1. Funnily enough the way the python version was implemented this is not actually true and we _do not_ rely on the ordering.
 Changing to a normal dict resulted in an immediate 30% performance increase.
         1. Revisit this in the Java version some time.